Cool, Crisp Morning into a Mild Afternoon for Sunday

 We will see another frontal system in our weather forecast for our day on Wednesday.
 We will see a good chance for more rain and thunderstorms back into our weather forecast during this time period.
 A few of the areas of rain and thunderstorms will be on the heavy and maybe hefty/severe side at times.

-The entire WTVA coverage area is under either a slight (2/5) or enhanced (3/5) risk because of this system.
-Our western counties, from parts of Pontotoc down to Winston and westward, fall under the enhanced (3/5) risk.
+The entire WTVA coverage area is under a severe risk because of this system.
+Our western counties, from parts of Pontotoc down to Winston and westward, fall under a more enhanced risk than the rest of our viewing area.
 We will need to be weather aware with the passage of this frontal system next week.
 Stay tuned as we will be fine tuning this weather forecast over the next several days.

 Follow WTVA Weather on social media - Follow on Twitter | Follow on Facebook